jb74cc/rshiny_dashboard_project/README.md

 ### Motivations for using the data you have chosen

-We used the dataset on … to answer … and because it was …
+We used the dataset on bed occupancy to answer the question of how genuine the so-called "winter crisis" is and because it was a simple and clear metric with which to compare the demand on hospital beds depending on time of year.
+The bed occupancy was also given as a *percentage* of total available beds which meant that it was already normalised and comparable between different health boards regardless of their total overall bed count.

 ### Data quality and potential bias, including a brief summary of data cleaning
 ### and transformations